 My dog photography grew from my many dog-owning wedding couples and their wedding engagement photo sessions.
 My innate ability to work with dogs came through making for portraits the couples loved and more than a few queries about training their dogs!

 While I still photograph a broad range of subjects dogs are my main focus!

 I love capturing a dog’s unique personality!
 I photograph dogs for magazines, advertising and fine art dog portraiture.
 My signature dog photography “look” comes from location lighting.
 I employ qualified assistants freeing me up to concentrate on photographing your dog!
 Add in stunning natural location backdrops and you see what makes my dog photography unique.

 I have been owned by dogs since 1985 when I rescued a Coy-dog in Northern New Mexico.

 Photos: From top: Matt and Aspen winter biking; Matt and his last dog, “Mr. Bear Dog” Photo by Kent Meiries; Bear Dog with his “sister” Glory Girl; Matt doing photography on location in Colorado while Bear helps.

 Sadly, Harley has left us.
 After co-fostering a rescued White Boxer named Harley my friend and I co-adopted him.
-He now spends his time equally-joyful at his dad’s and mom’s!
+He spent his time equally-joyful at his dad’s and mom’s!
 75 pounds of pure social butterfly and lapdog!
 While he wasn’t with us nearly long enough we gave him a safe space to fully realize personality and love for the camera.
 We miss you Harley!
 11/13/21.

-Matt is also an award-winning wedding photojournalist and people photographer.
+Matt is also an award-winning photojournalist whose work has won international awards and exhibitions.